 The IRS usually considers “120 days after expenses are paid or incurred” to be a reasonable amount of time.

-Remember that all of the requirements listed above must be met in order for it to be an accountable plan!
+Remember that all of the requirements listed above must be met for it to be an accountable plan!

-See IRS publication 463 more information on requirements of an accountable reimbursement plan.
+See IRS Publication 463 for more information on the requirements of an accountable reimbursement plan.

 - You have three options in paying your employees for legitimate business expenses with an accountable reimbursement plan.
 You can reimburse the employee for their purchase; give them an advancement no more than 30 days before the expense; or pay for their business expenses directly.